-VETERANS' BENEFITS: Veterans of the Armed Services and their dependents may qualify for educational benefits through the Veterans Administration.
+Veterans' Benefits: Certain armed service veterans and dependents qualify under federal laws administered by the veterans' administration are eligible to receive educational benefits.
 Information about these programs may be obtained by writing the state veterans administration office.

-VOCATIONAL REHABILITATION BENEFITS: Individuals with physical disabilities classified as vocational handicaps may receive financial aid from state departments of vocational rehabilitation.
+Vocational Rehabilitation Benefits: Individuals with physical disabilities classified as vocational handicaps may receive financial aid from state departments of vocational rehabilitation.
 Detailed information is available through the department of vocational rehabilitation in the student's home state.